Find flights

 • Where does the fastest flight to Ireland depart from?

-For those looking to save time traveling to Ireland, Perth offers the quickest one-way flight (21 hours 45 minutes).
+For those looking to save time traveling to Ireland, Melbourne offers the quickest one-way flight (26 hours 50 minutes).

 See more FAQs